 Please contact the Vocational Rehabilitation Regional Office at www.benefits.va.gov/vocrehab.

 Physical Address: 555 Willard Avenue Newington, CT 06111

 Mailing Address: PO Box 310909 Newington, CT 06131

 Failure to submit the VA Certificate of Eligibility will delay certification.
 Enrollment for undergraduate students will be reported to the VA electronically after the Drop/Add period.

 Students cannot be certified beyond sophomore year without a declared major.

 Please note that it is your responsibility to inform Gladys Rodriguez immediately if any of the following occur:

 - A change in enrollment status (if you withdraw from the university or drop below the semester hours reported to the VA) after the drop/add period, which could affect your tuition benefit.

 - A change in major (Chapter 31 should notify the Vocational Rehabilitation Counselor).

-- You plan to attend a Non-Resident Study (study abroad) program
+- You plan to attend another institution and need a 'primary school letter'.

 - You will be on a Leave of Absence from the university.
 Please contact your class dean.